 Applicants for the position should be practicing, published

-writers of poetry as well as accomplished and dedicated writing teachers who
+writers of prose as well as accomplished and dedicated writing teachers who

 are experienced working with writers of all levels in a traditional workshop